premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 - `Beta Testing` is conducted at one or more customer sites by the real end-user of the software in a real environment.
 - `Beta Testing` is one type of User Acceptance Testing (UAT).
-- The software whose feedback is needed is released as beta version to limited number of end-users who assess its quality to minimize risk of failures.
+- The software whose feedback is needed is released as a beta version to a limited number of end-users who assess its quality to minimize the risk of failures.
-- The key benifit of beta testing is direct feedback of customers.
+- The key benefit of beta testing is direct feedback from customers.

 </blockquote>